 Some of us were born here and can't imagine ever moving away, others came here for study, relationship or job and then stayed forever.

-We are so happy that things are starting to move now, that shops and restaurants are opening and that we are able to visit many museums and cultural institutions again.
-There is so much that we are looking forward to - and that is why we all want to share with you why we love Berlin.
+Many things are not yet possible, including traveling to Berlin, but there is so much that we are looking forward to - and that is why we all want to share with you why we love Berlin.

 The incredible diversity